About and FAQ

 “Why can’t I buy prints?”

 If I had enough people actually interested in doing so, I’d gladly figure out a way to sell them.
 I sell a lot of them as stickers through Redbubble, though.
-I’ll be updating that more as time goes on.
-Maybe an Etsy shop is in my future.
-Or some place that sells prints.
+The option to buy prints is always there.

 “Where did you learn to draw?”